Watch: Pickford produces stunning sprawling save for Everton in must-win game vs Chelsea | Goal.com

 Watch: Pickford produces stunning sprawling save for Everton in must-win game vs Chelsea

-Jordan Pickford showed that his reflexes remain razor sharp during an outing for Everton against Chelsea, with the Toffees goalkeeper producing a stunning sprawling save at Goodison Park which saw him deny Blues captain Cesar Azpilicueta.
+Jordan Pickford showed that his reflexes remain razor sharp during Everton's crucial victory against Chelsea, with the Toffees goalkeeper producing a stunning sprawling save at Goodison Park which saw him deny Blues captain Cesar Azpilicueta.

 The England international saw one of his uprights struck by a shot from Kai Havertz during the second half on Merseyside, with a full-length dive seeing him get nowhere near that strike.